TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 ###To change the size of the explosion

-2) make a SnowBall deadly when thrown
+## Make a SnowBall deadly when thrown

 - open the net.minecraft.entity.projectile.EntitySnowball class
 - find the onImpact() method